 The USB port supports the USB 2.0/1.1 specification.
-Use this port for USB devices such as an USB keyboard/mouse, USB printer, USB flash drive and etc.
+Use this port for USB devices such as a USB keyboard/mouse, USB printer, USB flash drive and etc.

-PS/2 Keyboard or PS/2 Mouse Port
+PS/2 Keyboard/Mouse Port

-Use this port to connect a PS/2 keyboard or PS/2 mouse.
+Use this port to connect a PS/2 keyboard or mouse.